veracity/veracity-documentation/sections/apisfrommarketplace/ovdegest.md

   <br>

 ## Dataset descriptions
-Got it!
-Here's the text formatted as a Markdown list with the specified requirements:

 - **Leg Emissions** contains emissions data aggregated to the vessel and berth to berth voyage leg level.
 Each row represents the emissions data for a single vessel on a specific voyage leg.
 It also includes the leg CII score and rating.

 - **FuelEU - Leg Emissions** contains emissions data aggregated to the vessel and berth to berth voyage leg level.
 Each row represents the emissions data for a single vessel on a specific voyage leg.
 It also includes the leg CII score and rating.
 It also includes key figures related to FuelEU.